Skip to Content

 The ideal conditions for a bamboo plant to stay healthy is to keep it relatively warm, preferably between 68 and 85 degrees Fahrenheit.

-Many houseplants don’t do well in cold temperatures, and lucky bamboo is no exception.
+Many houseplants don’t do well in cold temperatures; lucky bamboo is no exception.

 Only use filtered, clean, and chemical-free water, and change it every two weeks.

-Remember, avoid keeping the bamboo in direct sunlight, which can be harmful to the plant.
+Remember, avoid keeping the bamboo in direct sunlight, which can harm the plant.

 Conclusion

-When it comes to reviving a near-dead lucky bamboo, the first step is to determine the cause of the yellowing leaves and shoots.
+When reviving a near-dead lucky bamboo, determining the cause of the yellowing leaves and shoots is the first step.

-The best general method for saving this popular houseplant is to prune off the dead growth and then re-pot the shoots in a mixture of aloe vera gel, liquid fertilizer, and water.
+The best general method for saving this popular houseplant is to prune off the dead growth and then re-pot the shoots in aloe vera gel, liquid fertilizer, and water.

 Then, be sure you’re giving your lucky bamboo ideal growing conditions, like a well-shaded area, warmer temperatures, and clean, filtered water.